-Important advances in breast cancer screening and treatment and changes in the way guidelines are developed, from expert consensus-based to evidence-based, led to the need for new European Guidelines.
+Important advances in breast cancer screening and treatment, and changes in the way guidelines are developed, from expert consensus-based to evidence-based, led to the need for new European guidelines on breast cancer screening and diagnosis.

-- The GDG prioritised a set of healthcare questions from a broader list that included questions coming from a public consultation carried out among different stakeholders.
+- The GDG prioritises a set of healthcare questions from a broader list that included questions coming from a public consultation carried out among different stakeholders.

-- GDG framed each question using the PICO format - Population under study (for example women of certain age); Intervention (for example a medical examination); Comparator (other main options such as an alternative medical examination); and Outcomes (results).
+- The GDG frames each question using the PICO format - Population under study (for example women of certain age); Intervention (for example a medical examination); Comparator (other main options such as an alternative medical examination); and Outcomes (results).

-- An external and independent team, with specific expertise in the field, carried out systematic reviews for each question.
+- An external and independent team, with specific expertise in the field, carries out systematic reviews for each question.

-- The GDG assesses the quality of the evidence retrieved and use GRADE Evidence to Decision (EtD) frameworks to decide on the recommendation and its strength by applying a series of pre-determined criteria, such as: anticipated harms and benefits of the options considered, the certainty of the evidence for those effects, the costs and feasibility of the options, etc.
+- The GDG assesses the quality of the evidence retrieved and use GRADE Evidence to Decision (EtD) frameworks to decide on the recommendation and its strength.
+The GRADE EtD framework systematically assess 12 different criteria, including the balance between desirable and undesirable effects, the certainty of the evidence, people’s values, cost-effectiveness, and feasibility.

-- Recommendations are updated when new evidence becomes available.
+- Recommendations are updated as new evidence becomes available, following a regular and systematic updating process.

 - EtD: Evidence to Decision